-Since the last public exhibitions in March 2017, we've been working to develop the design in a number of areas.
+Since the last public exhibition in March 2017, we've been working to develop the design in a number of areas.
 These include:

-- Optimisation of the main dual carriageway alignment with a view to reducing impacts - Development of compact grade-separated junctions at Aviemore South, Granish and Black Mount to reduce the footprint and overall impace of the junctions - Development of proposals for the gradeseparated junction tie-ins to local roads - B9152 at Aviemore South and A95/B9152 at Granish - Development of proposals for the Slochd junction (U2400), Lynwilg Road (U3050) and private access - Development of new and upgraded structures - Development of the Sustainable Drainage System - Development of proposals to cater for Non-Motorised Users (NMUs) such as pedestrians, cyclists and equestrians k ct Consideration of geotechnical and environmental options at Slochd Development of lay-by provision to provide six new 'Type A' lay-bys in the northbound direction and five in the southbound direction The parking area in each lay-by is separated from live traffic by a kerbed island.
-Locations are shown on the plans available to view too Information about the aspects mentioned above is available on the following panels, with additional information on the happy to explain the materials on display.
+- Optimisation of the main dual carriageway alignment with a view to reducing impacts - Development of compact grade-separated junctions at Aviemore South, Granish and Black Mount to reduce the footprint and overall impact of the junctions - Development of proposals for the grade-separated junction tie-ins to local roads B9152 at Aviemore South and A95/B9152 at Granish - Development of proposals for the Slochd junction (U2400), Lynwilg Road (U3050) and private access - Development of new and upgraded structures - Development of the Sustainable Drainage System - Development of proposals to cater for Non-Motorised Users (NMUs) such as pedestrians, cyclists and equestrians - Consideration of geotechnical and environmental options at Slochd - Development of lay-by provision to provide six new 'Type A' lay-bys in the northbound direction and five in the southbound direction.
+The parking area in each lay-by is separated from live traffic by a kerbed island.
+Locations are shown on the plans available to view today.